 - The Directorships held by the Directors are within the limits laid down under Section 165 of the Companies Act, 2013.
-For reckoning the limit of public companies in which a person can be appointed as director, directorship in private companies that are either holding or subsidiary company of a public company is included. - 2.
-For the purpose of reckoning Membership/ Chairmanship in Board Committees, the Audit Committee, Corporate Social Responsibility Committee and Nomination and Remuneration Committee of public and private companies are considered. - 3.
-The acronym "AC" denotes "Audit Committee", "NRC" denotes "Nomination and Remuneration Committee" and "CSRC" denotes "Corporate Social Responsibility Committee". - 4.
-The acronym "N/A" denotes "Not Applicable" as the concerned Directors have joined the Board after the financial year 2021-22.
+For reckoning the limit of public companies in which a person can be appointed as director, directorship in private companies that are either holding or subsidiary company of a public company is included. - For the purpose of reckoning Membership/ Chairmanship in Board Committees, the Audit Committee, Corporate Social Responsibility Committee and Nomination and Remuneration Committee of public and private companies are considered. - The acronym "AC" denotes "Audit Committee", "NRC" denotes "Nomination and Remuneration Committee" and "CSRC" denotes "Corporate Social Responsibility Committee". - 4.
+The acronym "N/A" denotes "Not Applicable" as the concerned Director was not holding office on the date of the meeting.